 Most listings are in the $40's per square foot per year.
-The Core-Columbia submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate went up $2 per sqft per year.
-That's a 4% rise in rent.
+The Core-Columbia region is seeing a a rise in rates.
+In the last 3 months, the median rate increased $44 per sqft per year.

-Compared to the rest of the San Diego market, the Core-Columbia region has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the San Diego market, the Core-Columbia region has higher rates, and you'll need to pay a premium to be in this hot region.

 In the last 90 days, 58 listings have been listed, so you'll want to check back regularly for new listings.
-About 3% of the available leases in the Core-Columbia are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 36% of the available leases in the Core-Columbia are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,730 sqft, there are still 0 leases below 2,000 sqft.
+Even though the median size is 2,730 sqft, there are still 0 spaces below 2,000 sqft.
 Most buildings in this region are around 20 stories.
-Most buildings in this market were built in 1980 and are Class B.
+Most buildings in this area were built in 1980 and are Class B.

-This market is fairly equally mixed residential and commercial.
-Information is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Core-Columbia residents.
+This region is fairly equally mixed residential and commercial.
+Information is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst Core-Columbia folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.